-Projections of SSB/SSB0 under the assumption of random recruitments in 2021-2057 and constant annual catches in 2023-2057 are shown in Figure 7.
-The median SSB/SSB0 is currently within the HCR expansion range but is projected to drop to the target range by 2026.
-Throughout the projection period, the median SSB/SSB0 reaches a minimum of 0.43 before increasing to 0.45 by the end of the 35 years.
-The probability of the SSB/SSB0 ratio falling below existing management thresholds, corresponding to the upper bounds of HCR ranges, was calculated for each year of the projection period as the proportion of the 1000 simulations below the respective threshold (Figure 8).
-The highest probability of falling below 0.45, 0.40 and 0.20 threshold during the projection period was estimated at ~64%, ~37% and 2.2%, respectively.
+Projections of SSB/SSB0 under the assumption of random recruitments in 2021-2058 and constant annual catches in 2024-2058 are shown in Figure 9.
+The median SSB/SSB0 is currently within the HCR expansion range but is projected to drop to the target range by 2029.
+Throughout the projection period, the median SSB/SSB0 reaches a minimum of 0.44 in 2033 before increasing to 0.45 by 2045.
+The probability of the SSB/SSB0 ratio falling below existing management thresholds, corresponding to the upper bounds of HCR ranges, was calculated for each year of the projection period as the proportion of the 1000 simulations below the respective threshold (Figure 10).
+The highest probability of falling below 0.45, 0.40 and 0.20 threshold during the projection period was estimated at 58%, 34% and 1%, respectively.

-Figure 7.
+Figure 9.
 Future SSB/SSB0 projections from the model MPD estimate.
 Shown are MPD estimate (solid black line), median of the projections (dashed black line), and 95% confidence intervals of the projections (shaded area).
-Harvest control rule ranges are colour coded for reference: $target\ range$ in green (SSB/SSB0 = 0.45-0.40), $trigger\ range$ in yellow (SSB/SSB0 = 0.40-0.20) and $closure\ range$ in red (SSB/SSB0 < 0.20).
+Harvest control rule ranges are colour coded for reference: target range in green (SSB/SSB0 = 0.45-0.40), trigger range in yellow (SSB/SSB0 = 0.40-0.20) and closure range in red (SSB/SSB0 < 0.20).

-Figure 8.
+Figure 10.
 Probability of stock falling below designated SSB/SSB0 management thresholds; based on projections.